The Basketball Podcast: EP32 Stan Van Gundy on Philosophy and Tactics

-In this week’s basketball coaching conversation, former NBA head coach Stan Van Gundy joins the Basketball Podcast to discuss basketball philosophy and tactics.
+In this week’s basketball coaching conversation, NBA head coach Stan Van Gundy joins the Basketball Podcast to discuss basketball philosophy and tactics.

 Learn from Stan Van Gundy here: Special Situation Basketball Plays